binaryage/totalfinder-web/index.md

 downloadtitle: Download 0.9.3
 buy: http://store.binaryage.com
 buytitle: buy
-note: <b>ALPHA</b> is free until 1.0.
-Then it expires and you may buy final version for $15.
+note: TotalFinder is free until version 1.0 at which point the fee will be $15.
 advert: Read more about the development progress <a href="http://blog.binaryage.com">on the blog ...</a>
 facebook: 1
 retweet: 1